Frequently Asked Questions

 Yes.
 The information on the application form will only be used by Pets4Life (in connection with the administration of the award), and the independent panel of judges.

 Is there a cost associated with this program?

 There is no cost to submit a nomination.

-Entry is online via the Rescue Awards website from 1 May to 7 July 2019.
+Entry is online via the Rescue Awards website from 1 May to 19 July 2020.
 You can edit and work on your submission any time during the open for entries period.
 Email entry is ineligible.
+ENTER >>

 How do I submit an entry for the Advocate® People’s Rescue Story?

-How are the winners selected?
+How are the Winners selected?

-The entries for category 8, Advocate® People’s Rescue Story will be assessed by a panel of 3 judges who will determine 10 finalists of which one of those will be the winner.
-The finalists will be announced on 13 August 2019 prior to one winner is announced on 12 September 2019.
+The entries for category 9, Advocate® People’s Rescue Story, and category 10, Drontal® Foster Carer Story will be assessed by a panel of two judges who will determine the finalists and one winner for each category.
+The finalists will be announced on 16 September 2020 and the winners announced at the Rescue Awards Ceremony.

-When are the finalists and winners announced?
+When are the Finalists and Winners announced?